Vision and People

 Permanent Deacon in the Catholic Diocese of Westminster

 Reverend Duncan Macpherson was Trustee and Chair of Fobzu from 1984 to 2004.
 From 1967 to 2000 he taught in the Department of Theology and Religious Studies at St Mary’s College, (now St Mary’s University, Twickenham) where he became a visiting Senior Research Fellow in 2011.
 A Permanent Deacon in the Catholic Diocese of Westminster, he regularly leads pilgrimages to the Holy Land and is active in charities relating to Palestine.

 Emeritus Professor, Faculty of Science, the Open University

 Professor Steven Rose is a specialist in Biology and Neurobiology and started his professorship at the Open University.
 In 2002, he was awarded the Biochemical Society medal for excellence in public communication of science.
 He is one of the founding members of the British Committee for Universities of Palestine.

 The Rt Hon Lord David Steel of Aikwood KT KTBE DL

 David Steel, former leader of the Liberal Party, is now the Liberal Democrat‘s spokesman for foreign affairs in the House of Lords.
 He speaks regularly on democracy and human rights in developing countries.

-Juliet Stevenson is widely known and respected for her extensive work on stage.
+Juliet Stevenson is widely known and respected for her extensive work on stage and screen.
 She studied at the Royal Academy of Dramatic Arts and started her stage career in the early 1980’s with the Royal Shakespeare Company.
 She won the Best Actress Dagger at the 2009 Crime Thriller Awards.